onedebos/alloy-embedded-with-shopify/README.md

 ## Alloy Unified API

-This is a demo app to build an integration between Shopify and [Alloy's UAPI](https://runalloy.com/unified-api/).
+This is a demo app to build an integration between Shopify and [Alloy] using [Embedded](https://runalloy.com/embedded/).

+This repo demos how to

+- List your Embedded integrations in your app Marketplace
+- Allow your users to install any of the integrations

-This repo contains a backend and frontend for [Alloy's UAPI](https://runalloy.com/unified-api/) in NextJS.
-The `main` branch contains boilerplate code to help you get started and set up quickly.
-The `completed` branch contains the completed code for this demo.
+The `embedded` branch contains the completed code for this demo.

 ## Getting Started